 As always, lots going on this week.
 Your baby’s skin is still very thin and quite transparent, with small blood vessels visible through it.
-The nerve fibres of the spinal cord are beginning to be surrounded by myelin, an insulating sheath made of a substance rich in lipids which allows for good nerve conduction.
-Your baby’s intestine continues to develop and is now in its permanent place in their abdomen.
+Their intestine continues to develop and is now in its permanent place in the abdomen.
+Fingerprints are defining themselves with tiny little lines forming.
 All is as it should be.

 For some women, the baby bump is now showing.
-If you are very slim, or have had a baby before, it is more likely that there is something to see.
-For others, no one can tell by looking.
-But this is the time when trousers or skirts might get harder to fasten and waistlines begin to blur.
-Obviously, not every woman is happy about these changes.
-The best way of dealing with this is to stay fit, especially as this will help you get back into shape again more quickly after the birth.
+If you have had a baby before, it is more likely that there is something to see.
+Everyone is unique in their pregnancy journey but this is the time when trousers or skirts usually get harder to fasten and waistlines are harder to recognise.

 Satisfying sweet cravings during pregnancy requires a little more creativity than it normally would, especially if yours seem stronger than usual.
 There is no harm in eating desserts, as long as you don’t overdo it.
 To satisfy your sweet tooth while meeting your nutritional needs, choose fresh fruit, desserts made with milk, plain yoghurt, and dried fruits.
 Moderation is key.

 Did you know your Vitamin D levels during pregnancy can affect your baby, so preventing Vitamin D deficiency is important.
 Vitamin D helps absorb calcium, which is important for strong bones.
 We get most of our Vitamin D from exposure to sunlight – now’s a great time to get out every afternoon or early morning and go for a walk.
 If you have little access to sunlight, speak to your doctor or dietitian for advice on supplementation.